euwbah/music-theory/general functional harmony 1.md

 Because of [Cantor's paradox](https://en.wikipedia.org/wiki/Cantor%27s_paradox), given pitches in the set of all reals, the serialist approach is no longer definable.

-Thus, the motivation behind atonality is the antithesis of this article, since this article is about extending expressive capability within the formal structure of physiologically/logically-intrinsic concepts.
+Thus, the motivation behind atonality would be the antithesis of this writing, since this article is about extending expressive capability within the formal structure of physiologically/logically-intrinsic concepts.

 ### Digression

 Once again, there is nothing inherently wrong with these constructs within the context of present-day tuning.
-However, knowing their inner workings gives clues to when such constructs are effective &mdash; the nature of their application in both sound, culture, and in pure number theory &mdash; as opposed to being resorted to as the 'quadratic equations' of music.
-A future article will cover an extrapolated and reified application in further detail.
+However, knowing their inner workings gives clues to when such constructs are effective &mdash; the nature of their application in both sound, culture, and in pure number theory &mdash; as opposed to being resorted to as the 'formulas' of music.
+A future article will cover an extrapolated and reified application of these constructs in further detail.

 ## Part III.
 Reconstruction